portier/portier-php-ldap-idp/README.md

 ### Installation

 To run this app, you need at least PHP 7.0 with the `gmp` extension.
-[Composer] is used to manager dependencies.
+[Composer] is used to manage dependencies.

-This app must be deployed on a webserver that is accessible by your users over HTTPS, and also able to connect your LDAP server.
+This app must be deployed on a webserver that is accessible by your users over HTTPS, and also able to connect to your LDAP server.

 It currently must have its own HTTPS domain, and cannot be hosted in a subdirectory.
-It doesn't have to run on the exact domain for which you're trying to authenticate email addresses, though.
+The domain doesn't have to be the exact domain for which you're trying to authenticate email addresses, though.

  - [Download a ZIP] of the app or clone the [git repository].